kestra-io/docs/content/docs/03.concepts/flow.md

       level: ERROR
 ```

-### Labels

-You can add arbitrary `labels` to your flows to sort them on multiple dimensions.
-When you execute such flow, the labels will be propagated to the created execution.
-It is also possible to override and define new labels at flow execution start.

 ### Task Defaults

 You can also define `taskDefaults` inside your flow.
 This is a list of default task properties that will be applied to each task of a certain type inside your flow.
 Task defaults can be handy to avoid repeating the same value for a task property in case the same task type is used multiple times in the same flow.